 It’s not exactly news that this diet is healthy for us as individuals.
 However, more people need to be making the connection between our health and that of the planet.

 After all, as the planetary health approach makes clear, it’s no coincidence that healthy food is also sustainable food.
 We evolved to live in harmony with nature – and modern, intensive agriculture is hugely damaging to the environment.
 The efforts needed to alter this will be global in scale.
-But every positive change we make in the way we live as individuals will also have a genuine impact on the future of the planet.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+But every positive change we make in the way we live as individuals will also have a genuine impact on the future of the planet.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?